Your Ad Here

 Back at trackside, the Indian Vendors were hard at work selling their goods.

-A picture of the Southwset Chief at Albuquerque.
-I returned to my room to read ESPN Magazine and listening to Ozzy Osbourne "Tribute".
-We had to wait for the BNSF 5281 West to pulled into ABQ before we could leave which we did at 1:30 PM and set forth off to Lamy.
-After Lamy it was time for Ian Anderson "Secret Language of Birds".
-A red signal at the west end of Canyoncito stopped us briefly before we went into the siding to met the westbound nine car Southwest Chief.
-We climbed the rest of the Gloreita Pass grade then dropped to the Pecos River.
-Next musical was Prince "The Hits 1"."
+The Southwest Chief had to wait for BNSF 5281 West to pull into Albuquerque before we could leave.
+We departed at 1:30 PM heading for Lamy.
+After Lamy, it was time for Ian Anderson's "Secret Language of Birds".
+A red signal at the west end of Canyoncito stopped us briefly before we went into the siding to meet the westbound nine-car Southwest Chief.
+We climbed the rest of Glorieta Pass, then dropped into the Pecos River Canyon.
+The next musical selection was Prince's "The Hits 1".

-The Southwest Chief took the "S" curves at Chapple".
-I got a 5:15 PM Dinner Reservation but instead of giving you a slip they now call you name over the PA System.
+The Southwest Chief took the "S" curves at Chapple" I got a 5:15 PM dinner reservation, but instead of giving you a slip, they now call you name over the PA System.
 I think the old way with slips would make for a more peaceful train.

 The Raton Sign high above the town.
-We climbed the Raton Pass, passed through the Raton Tunnel then by the state line marker into Colorado.
+We climbed Raton Pass, passed through the Raton Tunnel and then by the state line marker into Colorado.
 We dropped down the grade to Trinidad where six people were kicked off the train.
 I walked back to give Pablo the ESPN magazine.

 Anne Rutledge Train 314.